Pete Ranzany

-Pete Ranzany (born April 6, 1952 Pete Ronzoni in Sacramento, California) was an amateur boxer who represented the U.S. Army from 1970 to 1973.
-He defeated future world welterweight champion Carlos Palomino at the 1972 Olympic Trials, but lost to eventual gold medalist Sugar Ray Seales in the finals.
+Pete Ranzany (born April 6, 1952 Pete Ronzoni in Sacramento, California) is a former Olympic and professional boxer who performed at the highest level in the 1970's and 80's.
+As an amateur, he represented the U.S. Army from 1970 to 1973, during which time he defeated future world welterweight champion Carlos Palomino at the 1972 Olympic Trials, but lost to eventual gold medalist Sugar Ray Seales in the finals.

+Boxing Career

 A conventional boxer with a solid jab and vicious left hook that Ranzany utilized to the body of his opponents, he was known to take opponents out with one single shot to the liver.
 His trainer, Joey Lopes—also a one-time fighter in the Sacramento region—was often criticized for protecting Ranzany, thus giving Ranzany the label of a "hometown fighter."

 Ranzany rose to the rank of number-one challenger in the world in the late 1970s as a welterweight.
 Ranzany knocked out Randy Shields on February 14, 1978, in the 11th round to earn the NABF welterweight title.

 On September 9, 1978, Ranzany fought for the WBA world welterweight title against title holder Jose "Pipino" Cuevas, before a crowd of over 17,000 people in the outdoor Charles C. Hughes Stadium in Sacramento.
 After doing well in the first round, Ranzany was knocked out by a right-hand blow from Cuevas in the 2nd round.